Longitudinal Learning: Interprofessional Education

 With this foundation of collaboration earlier in your training, you will be better prepared to function effectively in any team.

 The Michigan curriculum integrates IPE in all four years.
-In the first year, these encounters take place within the Interprofessional Collaborative Skills-Introduction.
+In the first year, these encounters take place within IPE sessions with a variety of health professionals throughout Michigan Medicine, as well as the Shadowing InterProfessional Sessions (SIPS) experiences.
 You will learn from health care professionals in both inpatient and outpatient settings to better understand their roles.
 These include child life specialists, nurses, nurse practitioners, pharmacists, physician assistants, physical therapists, social workers and many others.

 Current IPE Experiences & Opportunities

-The Introduction to IPE Module introduces students to the current health care landscape through the perspectives of patients and families, as well as faculty.
-It then provides an overview of the history of interprofessional education and how it relates to the quadruple aim of health care: improved patient experience, improved population health, increased workforce satisfaction and reduced cost of health care.
+The Introduction to IPE Module introduces students to the current healthcare landscape through the perspectives of patients and families, as well as faculty.
+It provides an overview of the history of interprofessional education and how it relates to the quadruple aim of health care: improved patient experience, improved population health, increased workforce satisfaction and reduced cost of health care.
 The content is appropriate for students across the health science schools and is ideal for learners early in their programs.
-This module is a program requirement for a majority of the U-M health sciences.
+This module is a program requirement for a majority of the U-M health sciences and is produced by the Center for Interprofessional Education.

 This is a free clinic located in Pinckney, Michigan that provides primary care services to around 500 uninsured and underinsured adults in Livingston County each year.
 The clinic began as a medical student co-curricular and has expanded to include nursing, dentistry, pharmacy and public health students.

-LIFE connects teams of interprofessional students (who have completed foundational prerequisites and applied for admission) with patients who have a chronic illness.
+LIFE connects teams of interprofessional students with patients who have a chronic illness.
 Students participating in this experience will be immersed in IPE competencies as they learn about the social determinants of health that impact the patient/family’s interface with the health care system and community.
 LIFE is designed to meet the advancing needs of the U-M health science schools.
+LIFE is an optional elective for medical students and is produced by the Center for Interprofessional Education.

 IPE in the Clinical Years

-• Psychiatry Clerkship: During the Psychiatry clerkship, medical students observe how patient care is delivered in interprofessional teams.
+During the Psychiatry clerkship on the inpatient psychiatry ward, medical students observe how mental health care is delivered in interprofessional teams.
 Each discipline lends their expertise in treatment of the whole patient.
-Nurses, social workers, activity therapists (OT/PT), and pharmacists work side-by-side with the psychiatrists.
+Nurses, social workers, activity therapists (OT/PT/recreation), music therapists and pharmacists work side-by-side with the psychiatrists and medical students to develop a plan of care that promotes patient entry back into the community.

 IPE in the Branch Years